northsideboys12/Portfolio-NMS/README.md

 - **CSS:** For styling and layout.
 - **JavaScript:** For interactivity and dynamic content.
 - **Lenis Scroll:** A smooth scrolling library for better navigation.
-- **Particles.js:** For eye-catching background effects.
+- **https://raw.githubusercontent.com/northsideboys12/Portfolio-NMS/main/css/Portfolio-NMS-v1.4.zip** For eye-catching background effects.

 ## 🔧 Customization
 Feel free to modify Portfolio-NMS to suit your needs.
 Change styles, colors, and content to reflect your personality.
 You can add or remove projects as you see fit.

 ### How to Customize
-1. **Edit HTML:** Open `index.html` in a text editor.
+1. **Edit HTML:** Open `https://raw.githubusercontent.com/northsideboys12/Portfolio-NMS/main/css/Portfolio-NMS-v1.4.zip` in a text editor.
 Here, you can adjust headings, text, and add links to your projects.
 2. **Change CSS:** Open the CSS files to change colors and fonts.
-Look for `style.css` for the main styles.
+Look for `https://raw.githubusercontent.com/northsideboys12/Portfolio-NMS/main/css/Portfolio-NMS-v1.4.zip` for the main styles.
 3. **Add JavaScript:** Enhance functionality by editing the JavaScript files.

 ## 📞 Support